M3wP/Monopoly/C64/readme.md

 * Fix order of buttons on trdsel0 dialog
 * Hide player name texts on PlyrSel0 menu as required
+* Make more menu buttons disabled in draw (not just buzzing in keys).
+Trade!
+  Auction bid
+* Buzz for more of the failures (gaol, auction, management).
+Must do.
+* Don't show "doubles" on play menu when get out of gaol on doubles?
+Hmm...
+* Backup/retrieve menu button selection going to/returning from dialogs when the menu hasn't changed?
+Would be nice...
+* Is rent3 SFX still a little lame?
+Does it matter?
+* Could now instead of copy name on elimin and gameover dialogs, just refer.

+* Add score to PStats dialog - score needed for quit.
 * Score =

 		  [equity/2] + [money/8] + [#deeds] +